atweb3-io/celo-community-rpc/KV-SETUP-GUIDE.md

 3. In the navigation menu, click on "KV"
 4. Click the "Create namespace" button
 5. Enter a name for your namespace (e.g., `celo-health-check-static-content`)
+   - Note: Do NOT use `__STATIC_CONTENT` as this is reserved by Cloudflare Workers Sites
 6. Click "Add" to create the namespace

 ## 2. Get the KV Namespace IDs